aredn/documentation/arednGettingStarted/node_admin.rst

 Channel Width
   Click in the field at the right to select from the channel widths supported on your device.
 Most hardware will support 5 MHz, 10 MHz, or 20 MHz channel widths, but some devices will only support specific channel widths.
 If the choice of channel width is limited, the device will only show its supported widths in the dropdown list.

-  As a general rule, a larger channel width will allow more data to be transferred, but it may only do so over shorter distances.
+  As a general rule, a larger channel width will allow more data to be transferred, but it may only do this over shorter distances.
 One suggestion is to start with the largest channel width that yields a *Signal to Noise Ratio* (SNR) of at least 15 dB.
 There may be several reasons for reducing the channel width setting:

   - To achieve a better SNR on a marginal link.
   - To extend the usable distance between remote nodes.